 Adds reference to reducing GHG emissions to achieve limits and sublimits established in Chapter 21N

-Proposed by: Senator Barrett; EEA Agencies; HEET/PowerOptions; Eversource Energy; Liberty; National Grid; Unitil
+Proposed by: Senator Barrett; EEA Agencies; HEET, PowerOptions; Eversource Energy; Liberty; National Grid; Unitil

 Proposal Statements:

 EEA Agencies - The GSEP statute should be amended to acknowledge that the GSEPs should not be inconsistent with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the Commonwealth’s emissions strategies.
 The Commonwealth needs all its programs to work in concert to aid in the reduction of GHG emissions.